 With a temperate semi-arid climate Sedona is a year-round outdoor lovers paradise.
 There are hundreds of hiking and mountain biking trails in the surrounding red sandstone hills.
 The red rocks also attract those in pursuit of quietude, spiritual quests and a closer commune with nature.
 A swim in the creek at Slide Rock State Park is a great way to cool off on a hot summer afternoon and fall brings a glorious change of color along Oak Creek Canyon as the weather begins to turn a bit cooler.

-We have enjoyed this area various times, twice staying at the magnificent Enchantment Resort in the fall.
 Below are the highlights of the area that we experienced during our visits along with travel tips.

 Sedona is known internationally as an art mecca and is home to dozens of galleries featuring classic Western and Native American art, bronze sculpture, rugs, jewelry of all kinds as well as contemporary art.
 Within its numerous galleries and outdoor art fairs, artists from around the world live, work and display their art.
 Sedona’s artists and galleries make art accessible to everyone, from the serious collector to the casual appreciator.
-In a town with slightly more than 10,000 year-round residents, Sedona has a surprisingly outsized and thriving art scene.
+In a town with slightly more than 10,000 year-round residents, Sedona has a surprisingly out sized and thriving art scene.

 Nestled beneath the shade of the sycamores on the banks of beautiful Oak Creek in Sedona, Tlaquepaque is one of the most distinctive shopping experiences to be found in the Southwest.
 Authentically fashioned after a traditional Mexican village, Tlaquepaque has been a Sedona landmark since the 1970’s.
 With over 50 shops plus several great restaurants, Tlaquepaque is sure to please your senses and your palate.